open-cogsci/osdoc/content/pages/tutorials/capybara.md

 	exp.set('correct_response', None)
 ~~~

 So what's going on here?
-First things first: The reason for putting this code in the *prepare* tab is that every item in a `sequence` is called twice.
-The first phase is called the *prepare* phase, and is used to perform time consuming tasks before the time-critical run phase of the `sequence`.
+First things first: The reason for putting this code in the *prepare* tab is that every item in a SEQUENCE is called twice.
+The first phase is called the *prepare* phase, and is used to perform time consuming tasks before the time-critical run phase of the SEQUENCE.
 Determining the correct response is exactly the type of preparatory stuff that you would put in the *prepare* phase.
 During the *run* phase, the actual events happen.
-To give a concrete example, the contents of a `sketchpad` are created during the *prepare* phase, and during the *run* phase they are merely 'flipped' to the display.
+To give a concrete example, the contents of a SKETCHPAD are created during the *prepare* phase, and during the *run* phase they are merely 'flipped' to the display.
 For more information about the prepare-run strategy, see:

 - [/usage/prepare-run/](/usage/prepare-run/)

 The script itself is almost human-readable language, at least if you know the following.
-Firstly, to retrieve an experimental variable in an `inline_script`, you need to use `self.get()`.
-So where you would write `[animal]` in OpenSesame script, you write `self.get('animal')` in a Python `inline_script`.
+Firstly, to retrieve an experimental variable in an INLINE_SCRIPT, you need to use `self.get()`.
+So where you would write `[animal]` in OpenSesame script, you write `self.get('animal')` in a Python INLINE_SCRIPT.
 Secondly, to define an experimental variable, you need to use `exp.set()`.
 Therefore, to set the variable `correct_response` to `2`, you call `exp.set('correct_response', 2)`.
 For more information, see:

 - [/python/about/](/python/about/)